truenas/middleware/docs/userguide/index.rst

 FreeNAS® uses the
 `Netatalk <http://netatalk.sourceforge.net/>`_
 AFP server to share data with Apple systems.
-Configuring AFP shares is a multi-step process that requires you to create or import users and groups, set volume/dataset permissions, create the AFP share(s), configure the AFP service, then enable the AFP service in Services → Control Services.
+Configuring AFP shares is a multi-step process that requires you to create or import users and groups, set volume/dataset permissions, create the AFP share(s), configure the AFP service, then enable the AFP service in :menuselection:`Services --> Control Services`.

 This section describes the configuration screen for creating the AFP share.
 It then provides configuration examples for creating a guest share, configuring
 Time Machine to backup to a dataset on the FreeNAS® system, and for connecting to the share from a Mac OS X client.

-If you click Sharing → Apple (AFP) Shares → Add Apple (AFP) Share, you will see the screen shown in Figure 10.1a.
-Some settings are only available in
-Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box
-"Show advanced fields by default" in System → Settings → Advanced.
+If you click :menuselection:`Sharing --> Apple (AFP) Shares --> Add Apple (AFP) Share`, you will see the screen shown in Figure 10.1a.
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.

 Table 10.1a summarizes the available options when creating an AFP share.
 Refer to `Setting up Netatalk <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_ for a more detailed explanation of the available options.

 Once you press the OK button when creating the AFP share, a pop-up menu will ask "Would you like to enable this service?"
-Click Yes and Services
+Click "Yes" and
-→ Control Services will open and indicate whether or not the AFP service successfully started.
+:menuselection:`Services --> Control Services` will open and indicate whether or not the AFP service successfully started.

 **Figure 10.1a: Creating an AFP Share**